 If you are not a member and don’t have a household membership card, you can still shop at Costco with a friend or family member who does have a membership card.
 Prior to checking out, you will just need to give the member cash for your purchases and have her pay for everything in one purchase using their member card.
 Or, the member could purchase everything with their credit card, for example, and you could pay them back afterward.
 A Costco customer service representative confirmed that this is a valid way to shop with a Costco member.

 Costco is a popular chain store that offers wholesale pricing on a variety of products through an annual membership program.
 There are four different types of memberships available including Business, Business Executive, Gold Star, and Gold Star Executive.
 Memberships are nontransferable, meaning you cannot give your membership to someone else.
 However, each membership does include one free household card which will allow you to choose someone in your household to receive an additional card for their own use.
 With a Business membership, you may add additional cards for $60 annually per card.
 If you don’t have a Costco card of your own, you do have the option of shopping with a friend or family member who does have a card.
-Costco membership sharing is okay but lending is not.
+Costco membership sharing is OK but lending is not.
 If you’d like to learn more about Costco memberships, please see our article about the Costco Membership Fee.